 History of the New York Times Crossword Puzzle

-The New York Times published its first crossword in the Sunday paper in 1942, some 20 years after they first became popular.
+The New York Times published its first crossword puzzle in the Sunday paper in 1942, some 20 years after they first became popular.
 What prompted the kickoff?
 It was supposedly the bombing of Pearl Harbor; an editor decided that given what was happening in the world, readers would want something to keep themselves busy during blackouts drills.
 The crossword went daily in 1950 without a byline; the identity of the first weekday Times crossword is unknown.

 Accessing NYT Crossword Puzzles

 Purchasing a subscription to The New York Times crossword gives you online access to the daily puzzle and the iPhone and Google Play apps.
 You also get access to all puzzles in the paper's archive.
 There is a free seven-day trial in the app, and if you don't want to subscribe, you can continue to access two selected crosswords from the archive for free which are updated weekly.
 You can also do the mini puzzle in the app which is updated every day.
 In addition, individually curated puzzle packs are available for purchase which are centered around a theme.

 The daily puzzles get progressively more difficult from Monday to Saturday.
 The Sunday puzzle is larger than the others (21 by 21 squares compared to 15 by 15), but it is about as difficult as the Wednesday or Thursday puzzle.
 If you want to keep track of how smart you are, use the app's My Statistics page to view bar graphs reflecting the numbers of problems solved, how many you solved in a row, and the average solve time.

 - Short words appear quite often in crosswords, more so than in regular language.
 Hone your expertise with these 3- and 4-letter answers that tend to repeat.

 - Clues with a question mark at the end mean there is a play on words in either the clue or the answer, as opposed to a straightforward question requiring a direct answer.